Wes Anderson, Ken Loach among big names competing at Cannes Film Festival

 Also out of competition is veteran Martin Scorsese's "Killers of the Flower Moon", about the murders of Osage Native Americans.
 Set in 1920s Oklahoma, the movie features past Scorsese collaborators Leonardo DiCaprio, Robert De Niro and Jesse Plemons.

-Adventurer Indiana Jones will also return to the festival 15 years since his last appearance in Cannes.
+Adventurer Indiana Jones will return to the festival 15 years after his last appearance in Cannes.
 Harrison Ford reprises the title role in "Indiana Jones and the Dial of Destiny", which will have its world premiere in France.

-Fremaux said there would also be a special tribute to Ford's career at the festival.
+The festival will have a special tribute to Ford's career, Fremaux said.

+Spanish filmmaker Pedro Almodovar will bring his Western short "Strange Way of Life" while "12 Years a Slave" director Steve McQueen will premiere documentary "Occupied City", about Amsterdam under Nazi occupation during World War II.

 Swedish director Ruben Ostlund, whose film "Triangle of Sadness" won last year's Palme d'Or, will preside over the jury at this year's competition.